Wasiqashfaq23/Chicken_invader_C-game/README.md

 After downloading the .zip file, extract it anywhere on your computer.
 Go to your game project folder.
 Their is a folder named exclude.
+Inside that folder create a folder (include).
 Inside the exclude folder, create another folder named SFML.
-Copy the entire contents of the extracted SFML folder (this includes folders like bin, include, lib, and so on) into the exclude/SFML folder.
+Copy the entire contents of the extracted SFML folder (this includes folders like bin, include, lib, and so on) into the exclude/include/SFML folder.